If a Priory is where a Prior resides, then a Theory is where a God resides

 With an elegy or obituary that could say a lot or not so much, because she meant a lot or not so much, depending on to whom one spoke.
 In fact there could be more than one of each, the irony that she knew so many and survived such a long, long time in the minds of most.
 Longer, and get this, than all her admirers, adherents and good friends put together.
 The Daily Telegraph probably celebrating her service to King and Country.
 The Times her estates.
 The Guardian her fellow man and Radio Four her forceful voice.
 And that is because we are all so very much inspired by anything or anyone confirming what we already stand for, making every attestation like it rich, because... in fact... our own

-For on a further level it seems self-evident that there can be no life without death, that death is watching over us.
-So why then eliminate death?
-It is like trying to steal the horizon: it cannot be done and to begin with does not make sense.
+For on a further level it is self-evident that there can be no life without death, that death is watching over us, worse, that life can only be... by killing and consuming another life- form.
+So why then eliminate the notion of death?
+The refusal to become an ancestor like trying to steal the horizon: it cannot be done and to begin with does not make sense.
 But by insisting on doing so, by trampling on others in the act, by being blind to every breath-taking landscape on our road, what are we achieving, anyway?
 To a growing number of us the secret lying in staying away from this sort of thing, by overcoming existential fears and silly ambition.
 Not craving immortality and reward the answer, ignoring that innate vulnerability to incentives of the kind.
 For it may be that in this ignoring and the human dignity it engenders lie the only timelessness that matters.
 Additionally and as a by-product, a delightful element of discovery left to our children, a stretch of road truly their own, nothing handed down or for much longer.
 The case before.
 Yes, not having their existence cut and dried after the ignoring... no longer ignored

 Is this not the very least that we can do, bequeathing them life's magnificent sense of adventure, the one that we are busy claiming on the late side?
 Therefore, besides her obituary, the funeral for immortality, our lovely but somewhat sly and once ancient lady, should be an extremely joyous and even repetitive one.
 Itself an unending New Orleans jazz funeral with laughter and dance flowing through the streets of five continents.
 Listen!
 Listen to the sway of that music, slow drums rolling, brash brass and soft reeds blowing, all feet moving, all man's skins aglow